jsummers/mgchkj/readme.txt

 Given that warning, a human might be able to figure out that the last line should begin with ">>>12", not ">>12".

+Note that "file" has some warnings of its own, and it most likely warns about some things that Mgchkj does not.
+Some warnings are only printed in debug mode (-d), and some are only printed when compiling (-C).
+Testing your pattern with the latest version of "file", compiled from source, is always recommended.

 Suggestions and bug reports may be made to the GitHub issue tracker, or via email.
 But note that mgchkj.py is not a very serious project, and is not expected to grow much beyond its current state.
 False positives and false